kporras07/solr8-sandbox/modules/search_api_pantheon/README.md

   * Save the index.

-  * For this index to be useable, you will also need to configure fields to be searched.
+  * For this index to be usable, you will also need to configure fields to be searched.
     Select the "fields" tab and `CHOOSE FIELDS TO BE INCLUDED IN THE INDEX`.
 You may want to index many fields.
 "Title" is a good field to start with.

-  * After adding fields the configuration, make sure the index is full by clicking "Index now" or by running cron.
+  * After adding fields to the configuration, make sure the index is full by clicking "Index now" or by running cron.

 * **Search the Index**